Thick hyperbolic 3-manifolds with bounded rank

 \begin {claim}[Short graphs] After discarding finitely many $i$, there are graphs $X_i$ with $\rank \pi_1 X_i \leq 2g$ and maps such that $\sup _i \length(f_i(X))<\infty$ and $\sup_i d(f_i(X),N_i) < \infty.$ \end {claim}

 Here, $[\pi_1N_i]$ is the image of the map $\pi_1 N_i \longrightarrow \pi_1 M_i$ induced by the inclusion $N_i \hookrightarrow M_i$.

 \begin {proof} Let $U_i^{e}$ be the product region that contains the exterior boundary $\partial_e N_i$ as a boundary component.
-Discarding finitely many $i$, we may assume that $U_i^{e}$ is wider than the constants in Lemma \ref{bdlpr}.
-We can then construct a NAT simplicial hyperbolic surface $\phi_i : S_i \longrightarrow U_i^{e}$ in the correct homotopy class, whose image lies at a bounded distance from $N_i$.
+Discarding finitely many $i$, we may assume that $U_i^{e}$ is wider than the constants in Lemma \ref{minsrsinpr}.
+We can then construct a NAT simplicial ruled surface $\phi_i : S_i \longrightarrow U_i^{e}$ in the homotopy class of a level surface, whose image lies at a bounded distance from $N_i$.
 Since $M_i$ is $\epsilon$-thick and $S_i$ has genus at most $g$, Corollary \ref{lipschitzcorollary} implies that if $X$ is a wedge of $2g$ circles, there is a carrier graph where the length of $ \phi_i \circ \psi_i(X_i)$ is bounded independently of $i$.
 The maps $f_i=\phi_i \circ \psi_i$ are carrier graphs for $N_i^{e}$, so we are done. \end{proof}

 In light of Claims \ref{max prs} and \ref{short graphs claim}, the following proposition will finish our proof.
 We state it carefully here so that we can reuse it in \S \ref{the proof}.